 I bet you are wondering to yourself about what is the difference between a thesis and an essay?
 As a professor, I have spent much of my life either writing or reading essays or looking at different theses.
 I have also been in technical fields (engineering) and less technical fields (social sciences).
 It struck me as funny that the line between writing an essay and writing a thesis is blurred.
 As a student, I don’t think I would have known the difference, and so this blog post is likely helpful for those of you who are curious about the difference.
 These are just my two cents.
-(If you like this post, you should read this one on how to stay calm and productive when writing your thesis / dissertation).
+(If you want to know how professors check for plagiarism, you need to read this blog post!)

 I thought I would write a short post about the difference between an essay and a thesis.
 I think there are several similarities with the documents.
 Here are the major similarities between an essay and a thesis: